P450/cs50x/README.md

 * [PSET7: C$50 Finance](https://docs.cs50.net/2017/x/psets/7/pset7.html) - Make a stock transaction site in Python using Flask and SQLite

-* [PSET8: Mashup](https://docs.cs50.net/2017/x/psets/8/pset8.html) - Make a webapp fetching news articles based on geolocation in JavaScript using Google News and Google Maps API
+* [PSET8: Mashup](https://docs.cs50.net/2017/x/psets/8/pset8.html) - Make a webapp in Python and JS that fetches news articles based on geolocation using Google News and Google Maps API